alvarobartt/investpy/README.md

 ### Search Data

-Investing.com search engine is completely integrated with investpy so that any available financial product (quote) can be easily found since the search function provides the user some parameters in order to adjust the search to their needs, where both product types and countries from where the products are from can be specified.
+Investing.com search engine is completely integrated with investpy, which means that any available financial product (quote) can be easily found.
+The search function allows the user tune the parameters in order to adjust the search results to their needs, where both product types and countries from where the products are, can be specified.
 All the search functionality can be easily achieved just using the following piece of code:

 ```python